Supported employment: Hong Kong

-The Labor Department of Government of Hong Kong's Labour and Welfare Bureau provides free supported employment services under the Selective Placement Division (SPD), which was established in 1980.
+The Labour Department of Government of Hong Kong's Labour and Welfare Bureau provides free supported employment services under the Selective Placement Division (SPD), which was established in 1980.
 The SPD launched the Work Orientation and Placement Scheme (WOPS) in 2013, serving to incentivize employers to hire job seekers with disabilities.
-Through WOPS, participating employers are granted a maximum total allowance of 51,000 HKD per employee with disabilities who have employment difficulties and 30,000 HKD per employee with disabilities who do not employment difficulties.
+Through WOPS, participating employers are granted a maximum total allowance of 51,000 HKD per employee with disabilities who have employment difficulties and 30,000 HKD per employee with disabilities who do not have employment difficulties.
 The allowance, respectively, is divided through nine months and six months of employment.
 The employers participating in WOPS are required to have a mentor staff that can provide on-the-job support for the new employee, and the length of the employment contract must be 3 months or longer.
 Furthermore, WOPS provides short term pre-employment training to job seekers to strengthen their chance of employment.
 After completing the pre-employment training, the trainees receive an allowance of $80 per training day.

 The Social Welfare Department of the Labour and Welfare Bureau also provides employment assistance to job seekers with disabilities through Supported Employment (SE) and Support Programme for Employees with Disabilities (SPED).
 SE provides sheltered workshops to train individuals with disabilities that are unable to obtain open employment.
 SE service includes employment counseling, job finding and matching, follow-through support and employment-related skills training.
 On the other hand, SPED is an incentive system for the employers initiated in 2014 to aid employees with disabilities to retain their status as an employee in open employment.
 SPED provides one-off-subsidy to participating employers for modifying the workspace to accommodate for special needs or equipping the workplace with assistive devices that can enhance the work efficiency of workers with disabilities.
 The level of subsidy is capped at 20,000 HKD per employee with disabilities.